gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

     consuming func consumeValue() {
         let _ = self.noncopyableField1
-    } // Error! self has a deinit but is not fully initialized before end of lifetime
+    } // Error! self has a deinit but is not fully initialized before end of lifetime }

-    consuming func consumeValue2() {
-        let _ = self.noncopyableField1
-        discard self // Ok!
-We discard self so the deinit will not run.
-    }
-}
 ```

-The reasons for this behavior is that:

-1. Swift requires a value to be completely live at the point in which a deinit
+The reasons for this behavior is that Swift requires a value to be completely
-   is applied.
-This implies if we were to allow for such values to be partially
+live at the point in which a deinit is applied.
+This implies if we were to allow
-   initialized at the end of its lifetime, we could not call the deinit.
-This
+for such values to be partially initialized at the end of its lifetime, we could
-   would result in us being forced to clean up the partially initialized value
+not call the deinit.
+This would result in us being forced to clean up the
-   in pieces since that is the only thing that we /could/ do.
+partially initialized value in pieces since that is the only thing that we

-2. Deinits are used to clean up resources that are uniquely owned (consider a
-   file descriptor) and thus in such situations a key part of the API contract
-   that an author is providing to the user.
-Requring only an assignment
-   operation to turn off such a deinit would result in code bases where such
-   type contracts are simple to break and hard to track down or audit if done in
-   error.
-In contrast, requiring an explicit discard along paths where such
-   behavior is desired provides an explicit opt in that avoids such pitfalls.
+/could/ do.

+In the future, we also want to allow for bindings to be partially consumed or
+reinitialized if the bindigns has `discard` applied to it along a path.
+For the
+purposes of this proposal, we place `discard` in the (extension section)[Partial Consumption/Reinitialization of NonCopyable Types with a Deinit using Discard] since we
+have not fully defined `discard`'s semantics in all situations.

 By requiring the value to be completely initialized (allowing the deinit to be
-called) or requiring an explicit discard to be used (making it easy to tell
-where deinits are being disabled), we create a programming model where the user
+called), we create a programming model where the user can partially
-can partially consume/reinit types with deinits in a safe manner with the
+consume/reinit types with deinits in a safe manner with the compiler's guidance.
-compiler's guidance.

 ### Source stability guarantees and `@frozen`